asgeo1/ovbtle/README.markdown

-# jvbtle - A svbtle-clone theme for jekyll and octopress
+# ovbtle - A svbtle-clone theme for octopress

 # What is this?
 So, I really like [svbtle](http://svbtle.com).
 It is clean, elegant, and concise.